 Stacking Chair vs Folding Chair — Which Is Right for Your Office?

-Selecting between Stacking Chair and Folding Chair usually comes down to how the seating choice will be used every day, not which option looks better in a quick product photo.
-At OfficeFurniture2go.com, we recommend comparing footprint, workflow fit, and long-term value before deciding, because stacking chair and folding chair solve different planning problems even when they appear to overlap.
+Selecting between a Stacking Chair and a Folding Chair usually comes down to how the seating will be used and stored every day, not which option costs less per unit.
+At OfficeFurniture2go.com, we recommend comparing storage footprint, comfort requirements, and deployment frequency before deciding—because stacking chairs and folding chairs solve different operational problems even when they appear to serve the same purpose.
+With over 30 years of office furniture experience, our team helps buyers identify the seating solution that actually fits the room and the use case.

 Side-by-Side Comparison